Permafrost/Tundra/SERVICES.md

 * `$cache.value` is the value associated with the given key from the cache with the given name, if it exists.
+* `$cache.expiry.datetime` is the datetime when this cache entry expires, if applicable.

 ---